Gorsuch's break with Trump could help the SCOTUS nominee get confirmed

 But Gorsuch, whose confirmation is being handled by led by veteran strategist and communications professional Ron Bonjean, is focusing the opening stages of his confirmation strategy on Democratic senators up for re-election in 2018 who hail from states that Trump won.

 Gorsuch's first meetings have been with these senators, including Manchin, Sens.
 John Tester of Montana, Heidi Heitkamp of North Dakota, and Claire McCaskill of Missouri.
-All of them also met with the president at the White House Thursday for lunch with the president.
+Manchin, Tester, Heitkamp and Sen. Joe Donnelly, D-Indiana, another red-state Democrat, met with the president at the White House Thursday for lunch with the president.

 Simultaneously, conservative groups are spending up to $10 million in television advertisements on a public relations campaign to help persuade public support on Gorsuch, and they're focusing their first $2 million targeting those same senators.